Plan a Coffee Shop Budget

 “When preparing to travel, lay out all of your clothes and all of your money.
 Then take half the clothes and twice the money.”
 Susan Heller

-The alternate title for this guide is “top reasons that coffee businesses fail.”
+The alternate title for this guide is “Top Reasons that Coffee Businesses Fail.”
 Nowhere is this more true than with our #3 entry: be sure to have enough capital.
-Starting a new retail coffee business is neither easy nor inexpensive.
-As the old adage implies it does take money to make money.
+Starting a new retail coffee business is not easy or inexpensive.
+As the adage implies, it does take money to make money.
 But how much is enough?
 You need to have a carefully planned coffee shop budget.

 According to the Small Business Administration, 50% of small businesses fail in the first three to five years.
-Studies show the top two reasons for failure are management inexperience and insufficient capital.
+Studies show that management inexperience and insufficient capital are the top two reasons for failure.

-As you plan a budget, it is reasonable to expect that your starting capital will total in the hundreds of thousands of dollars.
-Every business is different, so just how much will depend on you, your market and complexity of your plans.
-Unless you’re opening a small location with a minimalist design, $50,000 is likely insufficient. $250,000 is a good minimum goal for suburban North America in 2015.
+As you plan a budget, it is reasonable to expect your starting capital to total hundreds of thousands of dollars.
+Every business is different, so just how much will depend on you, your market, and the complexity of your plans.
+Unless you’re opening a small location with a minimalist design, more than $50,000 is likely needed. $250,000 is an excellent minimum goal for suburban North America in 2015.
 Flashy cafes in prime urban locations can cost $1,000,000 or more to launch.

 Budget estimates vary and will depend on: